Information laundering: Descriptions

+According to a 2025 report by Graphika, generative artificial intelligence is used to launder articles from Chinese state media such as China Global Television Network through various social media sites in an attempt to disguise the articles' origin.

 Examples

 In 2013, WikiLeaks, which publishes secret information from anonymous sources, was said in a commentary by Jonathan Holmes on ABC Australia to be information laundering.

 Information laundering was alleged in the spreading of false news by social media in the 2018 Mexican election.

-American intelligence officials say Russia has used information laundering to spread disinformation in the West about the COVID-19 pandemic and the 2020 elections in the United States.
+American intelligence officials say China and Russia have used information laundering to spread disinformation in the West about the COVID-19 pandemic and the 2020 elections in the United States.
 The Russian effort has included a network of fake accounts on social media.
 Russian propaganda using information laundering is also suspected in stoking fears about 5G technology.
 The Alliance for Securing Democracy, an American group that opposes Russian efforts to undermine Western elections, cites maskirovka, a Soviet-era military doctrine that translates as 'mask' or 'masquerade', as a precursor to Russian information laundering.
+Despite bans in multiple countries, content from Russian state media outlets such as RT and Sputnik continues to be laundered through third-party sites.

 Local "Save the Children" rallies in 2020 by supporters of QAnon, an American far-right conspiracy theory, were an example of information laundering, as QAnon hijacked a unifying cause in attempts to attract credulous local television news coverage, according to Brandy Zadrozny of NBC News.

 According to The Economist, the Independent Online of South Africa "often engages in 'information laundering' designed to make sentiment appear homegrown, says Herman Wasserman at the University of Cape Town.
 For instance, it will run a Chinese news-agency story on the biolab conspiracy, then get a left-wing student leader to write an article expressing concern about the supposed biolabs.
 Chinese news agencies will use that to write about how South Africans are worried, thus manufacturing a 'story' out of nothing at all."

+In 2023, the United States Department of State accused the Chinese government of information laundering by using "manufactured personas" such as a fictitious opinion columnist named "Yi Fan" to present state narratives as "organic sentiment".

+Detection

+In 2024, the Alliance for Securing Democracy, the University of Amsterdam, and the Institute for Strategic Dialogue jointly released an open-source tool for uncovering websites republishing content from Russian state media.